anasoid/docker-sap-commerce/README.md

 # docker-sap-commerce

-Docker SAP commerce for demo with Spartacus and Accelerator.
+Docker SAP commerce (Hybris) for demo with Spartacus and Accelerator.

 # Quick reference